sand97/nest-responses-generator/README.md

 ### Plugin Not Installed Error

-If you encounter the error `"@nest-responses-generator/plugin" plugin is not installed`, follow these steps:
+If you encounter the error `"nest-responses-generator-plugin" plugin is not installed`, follow these steps:

 1. **Build the plugin package**:
    ```bash